JoshLiCoding/SAM-CRF/README.md

 ## Overview

 SAM-CRF trains with a conditional random field (CRF)-based loss: the per-pixel **unary** term encourages predictions to be similar to dino.txt pseudo-labels, and the **pairwise** term regularizes predictions using SAM boundaries.
-A lightweight decoder is trained on top of a frozen DINOv3 backbone.
+In terms of the architecture, SAM-CRF adds a lightweight decoder that runs parallel to the dino.txt vision head, both on top of a frozen DINOv3 backbone.

 ## Method